iliakan/javascript-book/en/01-basics/02-first-steps/03-variables-and-statements.md

 [smart]
-In javascript you can assign to a variable which you haven't defined using `var`:
+In JavaScript you can assign to a variable which you haven't defined using `var`:

 [js]
 noVar = "value"